Join us for our 2020 Rome Summer Study Abroad Program at the St. John’s University Rome Campus in historic Prati, Rome.

-In summer 2018, Rome Program participants visited the Corte Suprema di Cassazione (the Supreme Court of Italy), the Corte Costituzionale della Repubblica Italiana (the Constitutional Court of Italy), and Villa Giulia National Etruscan Museum.
-The Italian law firms of Studio Legale Delfino e Associati Willkie Farr & Gallagher LLP and Gianni Origoni Grippo Cappelli & Partners hosted the Program in their Rome offices.
-The Program presented guest speakers on international law topics, providing a forum for lively discussion.
-Participants enjoyed a gourmet Italian cooking class and an evening tour of the Vatican Gardens and Museums.
+In summer 2019, Rome Program participants visited the Corte Sumprema di Cassazione (the Supreme Court of Italy), the Corte Costituzionale della Repubblica Italiana (the Constitutional Court of Italy), the Congregation for the Causes of Saints, and the Carabinieri Art Fraud Headquarters.
+The Italian law firm Studio Legale Delfino e Associati Willkie Farr & Gallagher LLP hosted the Program in its Rome office.
+The Program presented a guest speaker on international art law topics, providing a forum for lively discussion.
+Participants experienced a "Voyage through Ancient Rome," an onsite virtual reconstruction of Caesar's forum.
 They spent their free time exploring the landmarks of Rome and Italy.

 “The courses I took in Rome allowed me to apply my foundational knowledge of the law to international legal issues.
-For instance, in studying the law of art and culture, we addressed property, contract, and constitutional law issues.
-The experience of learning, living, and traveling abroad has inspired me to maintain an open mind to varied cultures and potential opportunities, and I will carry that inspiration with me as I continue my legal studies at St. John’s and forge my career path. --Kayla Dimatos ‘20
+For instance, in studying International Art & Cultural Heritage Law, we addressed property, contract, and constitutional law issues.
+The experience of learning, living, and traveling abroad has inspired me to maintain an open mind to varied cultures and potential opportunities, and I will carry that inspiration with me as I continue my legal studies at St. John’s and forge my career path.” --Kayla Dimatos ‘20

-“I was able to further my legal education by taking 6 credits in a month as opposed to a semester.
-I fulfilled two graduation requirements by taking Professional Responsibility and a Drafting course.
-I took the MPRE over the summer, so I now have one less exam to worry about on my road to becoming an attorney.
-I strengthened the law school friendships I had already made throughout my 1L year, and created new ones with St. John's students and students from other law schools.
+“I strengthened the law school friendships I had already made throughout my 1L year and created new ones with St. John's students and students from other law schools.
 The Rome Program also gave me more access to my professors than I have at school because I was able to interact with them outside of the classroom through organized trips and dinners.
 I had a very rewarding experience from an academic, professional, and personal perspective, and I definitely recommend the Rome Study Abroad Program!” -- Sharlene N. Disla ‘19

 *St. John’s Law students please note that “good standing” means having a minimum GPA of 2.1.